-There are several different forms of treatment for Dexedrine addiction that your loved one can pursue.
+There are several different forms of treatment for Dexedrine addiction that you or a loved one can pursue.

-As of right now, there are no approved medications for the treatment of Dexedrine addiction 2,3,4.
-However, for those withdrawing from the substance, doctor-supervised detox can allow the individual to rid their body of the substance under the care of trained professionals.
+As of right now, there are no approved medications for the treatment of Dexedrine addiction.2,3,4 However, for those withdrawing from Dexedrine, doctor-supervised sedative detox can allow individuals to rid their bodies of the substance under the care of trained professionals.
 Oftentimes, detox takes place as part of or transitions to a longer, more comprehensive inpatient program.
 Treatment in an inpatient environment provides a sober living environment where the recovering individual can work through the underlying reasons for their substance use while learning healthier ways to cope.

 Outpatient treatment is another viable option for those seeking recovery from dextroamphetamine addiction.
-While many people prefer the focused and sober environment of a residential setting, this option may work for those who cannot afford the time or expense to attend residential programs.
-Common components of outpatient therapy are individual and group counseling, social support, and education on the drug of abuse.
+While many people prefer the focused and sober environment of a residential setting, this option may work for those who cannot afford the time or expense of attending residential programs.
+Common components of outpatient therapy are individual therapy and group counseling, social support, and education on the drug of abuse.

-- Cognitive-Behavioral Therapy (CBT) helps the individual to identify situations, thoughts, feelings, or perhaps even relationships that might be a trigger to their substance use.
+- Cognitive behavioral therapy (CBT) helps the individual to identify situations, thoughts, feelings, or perhaps even relationships that might be triggers to their substance use.
 CBT teaches techniques to cope with triggers and ways to avoid substance abuse, as well as ways to reframe negative thoughts and make healthier choices.

-- The Matrix Treatment Model is an approach to treatment – specifically treatment of stimulant abuse and addiction – that combines a number of strategies, such as motivational interviewing, 12-step programs, relapse prevention training, psychotherapy, and family therapy.
-A combination of group and individual sessions are provided in an intensive outpatient program that typically spans 24 weeks 2.
+- The matrix treatment model is an approach to treatment—specifically the treatment of stimulant abuse and addiction—that combines a number of strategies, such as motivational interviewing, 12-step programs, relapse prevention training, psychotherapy, and family therapy.
+A combination of group and individual sessions is provided in an intensive outpatient program that typically spans 24 weeks.2

 - Contingency management or voucher-based programs are based on principles of learning.
-Thus, it involves rewarding behaviors consistent with sobriety, and deploying or allowing negative consequences when the individual engages in substance use 2,3.
+Thus, they involve rewarding behaviors consistent with sobriety and deploying or allowing negative consequences when the individual engages in substance use.2,3

 Recovery and help groups are also a great option for people currently in treatment or looking to maintain support after treatment ends.
 For example, 12-step groups like Narcotics Anonymous can often be an enormous source of support for individuals struggling with addiction.
-It offers them a supportive environment, a sober activity to engage in, and a means of accountability, while encouraging them to come to terms with the fact that their use has indeed become a problem in their lives.
+They offer a supportive environment, a sober activity to engage in, and a means of accountability, while encouraging members to come to terms with the fact that their use has indeed become a problem in their lives.

 Is Dexedrine Addictive?